wp-plugins/mobile-client-detection-plugin/readme.txt

 == Screenshots ==

-1. Currently there's 'General Results' and 'Debug Output' available.
+1. Options 'General Results' and 'Debug Output' are currently available.
-2. Debug Output shows how the template paths get wrapped.
+2. The Debug Output shows how the template paths get wrapped.

 == Changelog ==